realtimclemans/CodeNotebooksDotCom/README.md

 Motivation:

 * CoCalc.com is extremely expensive.
 For example 2gb of ram, 2 vCPUs, 20GB disk is $9.01 on Scaleway.com.
-On CoCalc 1 shared CPU core, 1GB shared ram, 20GB of disk space, priority support, network access (outbound is trottled at unknown limit), member's hosting, always running, 2 dedicated cores, 2 dedicated ram for $402.26.
+On CoCalc 1 shared CPU core, 1GB shared ram, 20GB of disk space, priority support, network access (outbound is trottled at unknown limit), member's hosting, always running, 2 dedicated cores, 2 dedicated ram for $402.26 at 50% discount for students, teachers, academic researchers and hobbyists and for paying montly via Stripe.
 * CoColc has only three active developers

 Mission: